MichaelCurrin/auto-commit-msg/docs/conventional-commits.md

 ## Overview

-Here is the full syntax:
+Here is the full syntax for a commit message:

 ```
 <type>[optional scope]: <description>